-Chandi Devi temple is one of the most ancient temples of north India.
-According to Hindu mythology the ancient kingdom of Lord Indra was captured by two demons called Shumbh and Nishumbh who had thrown the Gods from the heaven.
-Prayers of the gods were heard Chandika Devi, a powerful Goddess was formed from the cells of Goddess Parvathi.
-She was a beautiful and dynamic Goddess and demon King Shumbh wished to marry her.
+According to Hindu mythology, the ancient kingdom of Lord Indra was captured by two demons called Shumbh and Nishumbh, who had thrown the Gods from heaven.
+Prayers of the gods were heard by Chandika Devi; a powerful Goddess was formed from the cells of Goddess Parvathi.
+She was a beautiful and dynamic Goddess, and demon King Shumbh wished to marry her.

-She refused and the king sent Chanda and Munda to kill her.
+She refused, and the king sent Chanda and Munda to kill her.
 They were killed by Kalika devi.
 She was born out of Chandika Devi's anger.
-When their efforts failed the Demon kings themselves tried to kill Chandika Devi but were in turn slain by the Goddess.
-Battle won Chandika Devi rested for a short while at Neel Parvat.
-To keep the Goddess among the mortals and welcome her back again the Chandi Devi temple was built.
+When their efforts failed, the Demon kings themselves tried to kill Chandika Devi but were slain by the Goddess.
+Battle won, and Chandika Devi rested for a short while at Neel Parvat.
+After that, the Chandi Devi Temple Haridwar was built to keep the Goddess among the mortals and welcome her back again.

-About 200 metres from Chandi Devi temple is the temple of Anjanadevi, mother of Hanuman.
+About 200 meters from Chandi Devi Haridwar, there is a temple of Anjanadevi, the mother of Hanuman.